B83 nuclear bomb: History

 The B83 nuclear components have been attributed as the same as the earlier B77.

-The B83 replaced several earlier weapons, including the B28, B43, and to some extent the ultra-high-yield B53.
+The B83 replaced several earlier weapons, including the B28, B43, and, to some extent, the ultra-high-yield B53.
 It was the first U.S. nuclear weapon designed from the start to avoid accidental detonation, with the use of "insensitive explosives" in the trigger lens system.
 Its layout is similar to that of the smaller B61, with the warhead mounted in the forward part of the weapon to make the bomb nose-heavy.
 It was intended for high-speed carriage (up to Mach 2.0) and delivery at high or low altitude.
 For the latter role, it is equipped with a parachute retardation system, with a 46 ft Kevlar ribbon parachute capable of rapid deceleration.
 It can be employed in free-fall, retarded, contact, and laydown modes, for air-burst or ground-burst detonation.
 Security features include next-generation permissive action link (PAL) and a command disablement system (CDS), rendering the weapon tactically useless without a nuclear yield.

-The B83 was test fired in the Grenadier Tierra nuclear weapon test on 15 December 1984, at a reduced yield of 80 kilotonnes due to the Threshold Test Ban Treaty.
+The B83 was tested in the Grenadier Tierra nuclear weapon test on 15 December 1984.
+The test had a reduced yield of 80 kilotonnes due to the Threshold Test Ban Treaty.

-With the dismantling of the last B53 bomb in 2011, the B83 became the highest yield nuclear weapon in the U.S. arsenal.
-In 2022, Biden administration declared that they plan to retire B83.
+With the dismantling of the last B53 bomb in 2011, the B83 became the highest-yield nuclear weapon in the U.S. arsenal.
+In 2022, the Biden administration announced plans to retire the B83.
+Once the B83 is retired, the W88 nuclear warhead, deployed on the Trident D5LE missile, will become the most powerful nuclear weapon of the United States, with a yield of 455 kilotonnes.
+The B61-13 is planned to replace the B83.
+Although its yield is lower at 360 ktTNT, it incorporates guidance features of the B61-12 for better accuracy while being more powerful than that version to strike harder and large-area targets.